afissegalaad/Lang.js/README.md

 # Lang.js

 Lang.js is a Javascript library that manages multiple languages on a single website.
+The aim is to show how simple it is to deal with multiple languages on a single website.

+There might be plenty different solutions.
+I choosed to deal with a JavaScript object that links tags' ids to their textual contents.

+You might imagine a different solution using an external content file, one for each language or not.
+Or you can use an external API to translate on the fly the original content.

 * **Easy:** One Javascript object that contains text in all languages.
 * **Flexible:** Use as many languages as needed.